mghotbi/DspikeIn/README.md

 ### DspikeIn Package
 The **DspikeIn** package was developed to facilitate:
-- Verifying the phylogenetic distances of ASVs/OTUs rooted from spiked species.
+- Verifying the phylogenetic distances of ASVs/OTUs resulting from spiked species.
 - Preprocessing data.
 - Calculating the spike-in scaling factor.
 - Converting relative abundance to absolute abundance.